 Clean all “high-touch” surfaces every day

 - Clean AND disinfect frequently touched surfaces daily.
 This includes tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks.

 - If surfaces are dirty, clean them: Use detergent or soap and water prior to disinfection.

 - Do not share: Do not share dishes, drinking glasses, cups, eating utensils, towels, or bedding with other people in your home.

-- Wash thoroughly after use: After using these items, wash them thoroughly with soap and water or put in the dishwasher.
+- Wash thoroughly after use: After using these items, wash them thoroughly with soap and water or put them in the dishwasher.

-Med Card Now is requesting you to take all the precautions to prevent coronavirus.
-Keep children away from the elderly and also symptoms are mild cold-like symptoms to be sure to call their primary physician or go to a local hospital is they have symptoms.
+Med Card Now is requesting you take all the precautions to prevent coronavirus.
+Keep children away from the elderly and also symptoms are mild cold-like symptoms be sure to call their primary physician or go to a local hospital if they have symptoms.
 And please be aware that we are always with you and our operators and physicians are not affected.
 So, please feel free to contact us anytime.
 We wish you and your family remain safe and healthy.